zsh2517/macOCR/README.md

   {
     "id": "1",
     "text": "Hello World",
-    "position": [100.5, 200.3, 150.0, 25.0]
+    "position": {
+      "left": 100,
+      "top": 200,
+      "width": 150,
+      "height": 25
+    }
   },
   {
     "id": "2",
     "text": "Another text block",
-    "position": [100.5, 230.3, 200.0, 25.0]
+    "position": {
+      "left": 100,
+      "top": 230,
+      "width": 200,
+      "height": 25
     }
+  }
 ]
 ```

-**Position Array Format**: `[left, top, width, height]`
+**Position Object Format**:
-- `left`: X coordinate from the left edge of the image
+- `left`: X coordinate from the left edge of the image (integer, pixels)
-- `top`: Y coordinate from the top edge of the image
+- `top`: Y coordinate from the top edge of the image (integer, pixels)
-- `width`: Width of the text bounding box
+- `width`: Width of the text bounding box (integer, pixels)
-- `height`: Height of the text bounding box
+- `height`: Height of the text bounding box (integer, pixels)

-All position values are in pixels relative to the original image dimensions.
+All position values are rounded to the nearest integer and given in pixels relative to the original image dimensions.

+## Recognition Modes

+### Fast Mode (default)
+- Prioritizes speed over accuracy
+- Suitable for real-time applications
+- Lower computational requirements

+### Accurate Mode
+- Prioritizes accuracy over speed
+- More computationally intensive
+- Better for high-quality text recognition

+**Note**: Recognition mode settings are available on macOS 11+ for basic functionality, with enhanced automatic language detection available on macOS 15+.

 ## OS Support